genome/bam-readcount/README.md

 are also useful as input for variant detection tools and for resolving ambiguity between variant callers.

+If you find `bam-readcount` useful in your work, please cite our [paper](https://doi.org/10.21105/joss.03722):

+> Khanna et al., (2022).
+Bam-readcount - rapid generation of basepair-resolution sequence metrics. _Journal of Open Source Software_, 7(69), 3722. https://doi.org/10.21105/joss.03722

 Contents
 ---------
  * [Installation](#installation)